Icinga/icinga-vagrant/README.md

 }
 ```

+If the `vagrant-hostmanager` plugin is installed an entry in `/etc/hosts` will be created to provide
+access by name.

 ## Configuration: Icinga Package Repository <a id="configuration-icinga-repo"></a>

 This requires you to edit the Hiera configuration tracked by Git.
 The setting below